 In 2000, to mark 100 years of the Brownie, Kodak gave us all a website celebrating the Brownie.
 Not as generous as half-a-million free cameras, but still worth a look.
-Among the cameras on display is the Brownie Starflash (1957-65) — just like my second camera, except that it is red and mine was blue.
-My first camera was a Brownie 127 — there is one of those in the George Eastman House Brownie Collection.
+Among the cameras on display is the Brownie Starflash (1957–65)—just like my second camera, except that it is red and mine was blue.
+My first camera was a Brownie 127—there is one of those in the Eastman Museum Brownie Collection.

 Acme whistles have been made by J Hudson and Co (Whistles) Ltd of Birmingham since the 1880s.
 Their range of police whistles, thunderers, sirens, bosun’s whistles, orchestral whistles, silent dog whistles and marine whistles is displayed on their website.